w3f/Grants-Program/project_MPT.md

 ## Development Status :open_book:

-Here you can find some documentation on the research and our preliminary conversation with a Parity team member: [MPT market research](MPT_market_research.pdf) and [Reference of previous conversation with Parity](https://github.com/armo-dio/Grants-Program-MPT/files/12610041/Parity_Marco_Polo_preliminary.pdf)
+Here you can find some documentation on the research and our preliminary conversation with a Parity team member: [MPT market research](MPT_market_research.pdf) and [Reference of previous conversation with Parity](Parity_Marco_Polo_preliminary.pdf).

 ## Development Roadmap :nut_and_bolt: